GIST-NJU/CMR/README.md

 python src/count_failure_fault.py --dataset COCO --augment online --cmr_num 50 --source_num 1000
 ```

-The `--augment` parameter specifies the data augmentation method used.
-Here, `online` indicates the online (i.e., on-the-fly) data augmentation method based on CMRs.
-The `--cmr_num` and `--source_num` parameters specify the number of CMRs and source test images sampled for evaluating the augmented models, respectively.
-If `--source_num` set to `0`, all source test images will be used.
+This will first train the DNN using augmented dataset and save the checkpoints (with `Aug_online` suffix following the names of DNN) in the `models` directory.
+Then, it will randomly sample a subset of CMRs and source test images (producing files in `results/samples/`), use them to test the augmented version of DNN (producing files in `results/predictions/`), and evaluate the failure and fault revelation capability (producing files in `results/errors/`).

-This will train the DNN using augmented dataset and save the checkpoints (with `Aug_online` suffix following the names of DNN) as included in `models` directory.
-Then it will record indices of sampled CMRs and source images as included in `results/samples/` directory, followed by producing predication results and the failures and faults as included in `results/predictions/` and `results/errors/`, respectively.
+The `--augment` parameter specifies the data augmentation method used, with `online` indicating the online (i.e., on-the-fly) data augmentation method.
+The `--cmr_num` and `--source_num` parameters specify the number of CMRs and source test images sampled, respectively.
+If `--source_num` sets to `0`, all source test images will be used.